KEY RATING DRIVERS

 RATING ACTION COMMENTARY

-Fitch Upgrades Turk P&I's IFS Rating to 'B+'; Outlook Positive
+Fitch Upgrades Turk P&I's IFS to 'BB-'; Outlook Stable

-Fitch Ratings - Madrid - 19 Mar 2024: Fitch Ratings has upgraded Turk P ve I Sigorta A.S.'s (Turk P&I) Insurer Financial Strength (IFS) Rating to 'B+' from 'B'.
-The Outlook is Positive.
+Fitch Ratings - Madrid - 17 Sep 2024: Fitch Ratings has upgraded Turk P ve I Sigorta A.S.'s (Turk P&I) Insurer Financial Strength (IFS) rating to 'BB-' from 'B+'.
+The Outlook is Stable.

-The upgrade follows a recent similar action of Turkiye's sovereign ratings and Country Ceiling.
-The sovereign ratings and Outlook are a factor in our assessment of the insurer's industry profile and operating environment, company profile and investment risks.
-The Positive Outlook reflects that on the sovereign rating.
+The upgrade follows a recent similar action on Turkiye's sovereign ratings and Country Ceiling.
+The sovereign's ratings and Outlook are factors in our assessment of the insurer's industry profile and operating environment, company profile and investment risks.

-The IFS Rating reflects Turk P&I's 'Moderate' company profile compared with other Turkish insurers', investment risks skewed towards the Turkish banking sector, and exposure to the Turkish economy, in line with the rest of the market.
-The rating also reflects Turk P&I's strong earnings and weakened capitalisation.
+The IFS rating reflects Turk P&I's 'Moderate' company profile compared with other Turkish insurers, investment risks skewed towards the Turkish banking sector and exposure to the Turkish economy, in line with the rest of the market.
+The rating also reflects Turk P&I's adequate earnings and weak, but improving, capitalisation.

-Turkish Marine Specialist: Fitch assesses Turk P&I based on the insurer's Standalone Credit Profile, but also considers its ownership structure, which is equally divided between public and private interests.
+Turkish Marine Specialist: Fitch assesses Turk P&I on its standalone credit quality, but also considers the ownership structure, which is equally divided between public and private interests.
 We believe the company's ownership and its strategic role in the Turkish economy are supportive of its credit profile.
 Turk P&I, Turkiye's first protection and indemnity (P&I) insurance provider, also underwrites hull and machinery (H&M) insurance, which accounted for around 70% of net premiums in 2023.

-'Moderate' Business Profile Turk P&I's 'Moderate' business profile, despite its small size, limited history and less established business lines, is underpinned by increasing international diversification, in addition to its ownership and strategic role in Turkiye.
-Turk P&I's business volumes grew strongly in 2023, supported by local laws as well as strong development of its international business.
+'Moderate' Business Profile: Turk P&I's 'Moderate' business profile is underpinned by increasing international diversification, in addition to its ownership and strategic role in Turkiye, despite its small size, limited history and less established business lines.
+Its business volumes grew strongly in 2023, supported by local laws, with a higher contribution from its international business.

-Weakened Capitalisation: Turk P&I's regulatory solvency ratio weakened to 65% at end-2023 from 90% at end-2022.
-This was driven by large claims due to storms in Marmara and Black Sea regions, which significantly reduced current year profit and equity, as well as a strong increase in net premiums.
-Turk P&I implemented a planned increase in paid-in capital in 2H23 and expects to receive a further capital injection from shareholders in 1H24, which would restore the regulatory solvency ratio to over 100%.
+Weak but Improving Capitalisation: The insurer's regulatory solvency ratio weakened to 65% at end-2023 from 90% at end-2022.
+This was driven by large claims due to storms in Marmara and the Black Sea regions, which significantly lowered prior-year profit and equity, as well as a strong rise in net premiums.
+Turk P&I implemented an increase in paid-in capital of TRY200 million in September 2024 and expects to restore the regulatory solvency ratio to over 100% by end-2024.

 High Exposure to Banking System: Turk P&I's balance sheet comprises deposits in Turkish banks, with some concentration on a single state-owned bank as well as bonds issued by the government and domestic banks.
-This indicates a high exposure to the banking sector in Turkiye, in line with the rest of the Turkish insurance market.
+This indicates a high exposure to the domestic banking sector, in line with the rest of the Turkish insurance market.

-For 2023, Turk P&I reported a net income of TRY62 million (2022: TRY42 million), equivalent to a net income return on equity of 37% (2022: 35%).
-Its profitability was highly influenced by higher investment income due to sharply higher interest rates in 2H23 and foreign-exchange (FX) gains.
+Adequate but Volatile Earnings: The insurer's earnings have been strong over the past five years and Fitch views its financial performance and earnings as a rating strength.
+However, earnings were reduced in 2H23 by large storm claims.
+In 1H24, Turk P&I reported a net income of TRY30 million (1H23: TRY70 million).
+Its profitability was strongly influenced by higher investment income due to sharply higher interest rates in 1H24 and foreign-exchange (FX) gains.
 Turk P&I receives most of its premium income and pays most of its claims in foreign currencies.

 RATING SENSITIVITIES